The Aluminum Association, and the aluminum industry, has long made the safety and well-being of its employees a top priority.

 Below are several resources on the safe handling of aluminum fines and powder.

 To develop information on the combustibility and flammability of aluminum alloys, the Aluminum Association commissioned testing in accordance with the ASTME 136-11 "Standard Test Method for Behavior of Materials in a Vertical Tube Furnace at 750°C" on common alloys 3003, 5052, 5083 and 6061.
 The testing indicated that all four alloys met the performance criteria presented in ASTM E 136-11.
+In 2020, alloys commonly used in building construction were tested in accordance with updated ASTM E 136-19.
+Alloys 5005, 6005/6105, 6005A, 6061, 6063, and 6351 as well as commercial purity, P1020A, aluminum were tested and passed.
 Links to the individual test reports are provided below.

 As aluminum is increasingly used in construction, concerns have arisen regarding its potential combustibility.
 These perceptions are mistaken.
 Unfortunately, this has resulted in erroneous information spreading among both the general public and professional circles.
 This white paper aims to explain these origins and provides scientific evidence to highlight aluminum’s safety and reliability.